klooj/nvimrc-lua/README.md

 ### Layout

 **~/.config/nvim/lua/**

-\t    - |-ploog/  files that merely declare plugin variables/settings
+    - |-ploog/  files that merely declare plugin variables/settings
-\t    - |-klooj/  files that involve more complex operations ... like a kludge
+    - |-klooj/  files that involve more complex operations ... like a kludge
-\t    - |-mood/   files for configuring the theme and ui
+    - |-mood/   files for configuring the theme and ui
-\t    - |-domain/ native settings, global options and vars, keymaps, etc ...
+    - |-domain/ native settings, global options and vars, keymaps, etc ...
-\t    - |-publibs/ exactly what it sounds like, probably will get broken up and renamed
+    - |-publibs/ exactly what it sounds like, probably will get broken up and renamed

 ## trajectory